-Research proposals should be submitted in the web application, that you will find on this page after the Matchmaking event on 15 September 2022.
-Please use the PIHC2022 Proposal format for your research proposal and the PIHC2022 Budget format for your financial plan.
+Research proposals should be submitted in the web application, that you will find on this page after the Matchmaking event on 19 September 2023.
+Please use the PIHC2023 Proposal format for your research proposal and the PIHC2023 Budget format for your financial plan.
 To submit a proposal in Dutch use the Dutch formats.
 The project title, keywords and public summary will be included in both English and Dutch in all proposals.

-- Innovative project on the cutting edge of medicine and technology;
+- The project is innovative on the cutting edge of medicine and technology; answers a clear clincial need, and is technically-scientifically challenging and has an impact on healthcare;

 - The project is a collaborative effort of at least a researcher of the UT or Saxion and a medical professional of MST, ZGT or Deventer Hospital;